MEN-Mikro-Elektronik/mdis_test_system/README.md

 Shortened compilation test usage:
 1. Download and unzip kernel sources you would like to use (https://www.kernel.org/),
-2. Download mdis repository,
+2. Download MDIS repository,
-3. Run compilation tests to check mdis compatibility.
+3. Run compilation tests to check MDIS compatibility.

 Please find detailed ussage description in proper sections.